How to Smoke Turkey Thighs

-Many people are familiar with smoking a turkey leg or a turkey breast, but what about how to smoke turkey thighs?
+Many people are familiar with smoking a turkey breast or a turkey leg, but what about how to smoke turkey thighs?

 The higher fat content in turkey thighs along with their large size and thick skin makes them a nice option for smoking over an extended period of time.

 Turkey thighs, considered the “dark meat” part of the turkey, have a lot of collagen and connective tissue that need to break down so that the meat becomes tender.

 Similar to the internal temperature of a chicken thigh, a smoked turkey thigh is at its best at an internal temperature of between 180°F and 185°F.